Health libraryBack to health library

 Make sure meat and fish are in intact packaging and are cold to the touch.
 And have these items bagged separately from other groceries.
 And, of course, don't buy any food that is past its expiration date.

 Store safely.
 Safe storage is essential for food safety.
 This is true for food that you just purchased as well as for leftovers.
 Start by using a thermometer to check that your refrigerator is set at or below 40 degrees and your freezer at or below zero.

 - Keep canned or jarred goods in a cool, dry place.
-Use older products first, and use all items by their "sell-by" or "use-by" date.
+Use older products first.

 - Do not store eggs in the refrigerator door, which may be warmer than the rest of the fridge.